On spherical harmonics possessing octahedral symmetry: Conclusion

 \section{Conclusion}

-The implicit representation of the manifold of normalized spherical harmonics with octahedral symmetry is found.
-Based on this representation the rotationally invariant measure of deviation from considered symmetry is constructed.
-Numerical example describing the behavior of the constructed deviation measure is given.
+The implicit equations for the manifold of normalized spherical harmonics possessing octahedral symmetry are found.
+Based on this representation the rotationally invariant measure of harmonic's deviation from considered symmetry is constructed.
+The numerical example illustrating the behavior of the constructed deviation measure is given.
 The obtained results have some applications in the area of directional fields design.